ronyb/jsystem-perfecto-repo/README.md

 #jsystem-perfecto-infra

 ###Description and use
-This is a JSystem Maven project, created from the "jsystem-so-archetype" Maven archetype.
+This is a JSystem SO project, created from the "jsystem-so-archetype" Maven archetype.
 This project contains all the dependencies and infrastructure classes needed for interacting with Perfecto Mobile's services from within a JSystem test class.

 The most important classes of the projects which you should get familiar with are:
 * `PerfectoLabConnectorClient` - This is a simple TCP socket client with two static methods which allow interacting with the currently running "Perfeco Lab" **perfecto-mobile-browser** instance, to query for the current **executionId** and current perfecto host, using the `getExecutionId` and `getHost` methods respectively.